 • presence of birth defects

-• developmental delay and behavioural problems
+• developmental delay and behavioral problems

 • mental health problems